tisage/Data-Science-in-Python/README.md

 # Data Science Project that using Python

-# Codes, examples and notebooks are collected from online with my comment and modification
+Codes, examples and notebooks are collected from online with my comment and modification

 ## Index

+1. SC Lecture
+2. NGram
+3.
+4. DataAnalysis and MachineLearning Projects
+5. DeepLearning

 ## Installation Notes
 This tutorial requires the following packages: